Ivison Macadam: Royal Institute of International Affairs (Chatham House)

-It was followed by other Commonwealth Relations conferences at Lapstone near Sydney, Australia in 1938, at Chatham House, London in 1945, at Lucknow, India in 1950, the capital of the Indian state of Uttar Pradesh, and at Lahore, Pakistan in 1954, the capital of the Pakistani province of Punjab.
+It was followed by him being responsible for other Commonwealth Relations conferences at Lapstone near Sydney, Australia in 1938, at Chatham House, London in 1945, at Lucknow, India in 1950, the capital of the Indian state of Uttar Pradesh, and at Lahore, Pakistan in 1954, the capital of the Pakistani province of Punjab.
 Also various Institute of Pacific Relations Conferences, including that at Banff, Canada (1933) followed by Yosemite, USA (1936).
 He was a participant in the Congress of Europe at The Hague, Netherlands in 1948.

 He travelled to the British Dominions and helped the independent establishment of the various Commonwealth Institutes of International Affairs or where such bodies had earlier been established in both Australia and Canada to generate financial support from benefactors in order that they could have their own full-time secretariats.
 The Canadian Institute of International Affairs funding 1932 (now known as the Canadian International Council); the Australian funding 1934.
 The formation of the Institutes in New Zealand 1934; in South Africa 1934; in Indian 1936; in Pakistan 1947.

 At Chatham House he is remembered for his Scottish drive and application ...
 He organised persons, events and work with equal stern objectivity.